 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

-Effective as of May 2019 the Air Force has updated instructions for the submission and payment of a spouse re-licensure or re-certification reimbursement program claim.
-For additional information contact the Airman & Family Readiness Center at 701-747-3241.
+Effective May 2019, the Air Force has updated instructions for the submission and payment of a spouse re-licensure or recertification reimbursement program claim.
+For additional information, contact the Grand Forks Airman and Family Readiness Center at 701-747-3241.

-North Dakota is experiencing an employment boom (especially in the Western region) and has an unemployment rate of 2.3 (Bureau of Labor Statistics May 2019), however unemployment is higher in the Grand Forks area at 3.8.
+North Dakota is experiencing an employment boom – especially in the Western region – and has an unemployment rate of 2.3% per May 2019 Bureau of Labor Statistics May 2019.
+However, unemployment is higher in the Grand Forks area at 3.8%.
 Available jobs may not meet the expectations of skilled Air Force family members looking for career jobs.

-The growth currently is in energy development followed by agriculture.
+The growth is currently in energy development and agriculture.
 Individuals with good communication skills (i.e., customer service) who can apply them in a business setting should continue to expect employment opportunities.
 In addition, individuals who can quickly adapt to new and changing technology and work settings will continue to be in high demand.

-The employment opportunities here at Grand Forks AFB are in the Services and retail area such as the dining facility, Child & Youth, bowling facility, the club, commissary and Base Exchange.
-The need for Family Child Care homes continues to provide at home employment opportunities as well as telemarketing opportunities through Amazon.
+The employment opportunities at Grand Forks AFB are in the services and retail area such as the dining facility, Child and Youth department, bowling facility, the club, commissary, and base exchange.
+The need for family child care homes continues to provide at-home employment opportunities as well as telemarketing opportunities through Amazon.
 Large employers such as Altru Health Care Systems, Amazon, an indoor shopping mall, and the University of North Dakota are located in the city of Grand Forks.
-There are several jobs in unmanned aerial systems, research, education, health care, construction, retail, service industry, manufacturing, as well as technology.
+There are several jobs in unmanned aerial systems, research, education, health care, construction, retail, the service industries, manufacturing, as well as technology.

-The Civilian Personnel Office is here to assist those interested in applying for all appropriated fund civilian employees with the U.S. Federal Civil Service at Grand Forks AFB excluding the commissary, Defense Accounting Service Non-Appropriated Fund (NAF) and US Army Corp of Engineers.
-Employment information for internal and external applicants can be found at the following website: http://www.usajobs. gov. or by calling the Air Force Personnel Center (1-800-525-0102).
+The Civilian Personnel Office is here to assist those interested in applying for all appropriated fund civilian employees with the U.S. Federal Civil Service at Grand Forks AFB excluding the commissary, Defense Accounting Service’s Non-Appropriated Fund and U.S. Army Corp of Engineers.
+Employment information for internal and external applicants can be found on the USAJOBS website or by calling the Air Force Personnel Center at 800-525-0102.